Asbestos Companies and the Corporate Cover-Up

 • Shortness of breath

 If you’ve been diagnosed with an asbestos-related disease as a result of workplace exposure, you may be entitled to financial compensation.
-When you work with Simmons Hanly Conroy, your experienced legal team will handle every step of the asbestos lawsuit process on your behalf.
+Our experienced attorneys will handle every step of the asbestos lawsuit process on your behalf if you have a case.

 What kinds of products contain asbestos?

-The durable nature of asbestos made it popular for use in building materials in homes, ships and automobiles for most of the 20th century.
+The durable nature of asbestos made it popular for use in building materials in homes, naval ships, and automobiles for most of the 20th century.

 What countries have not banned asbestos?